hetalang/HetaSimulator.jl/docs/src/tutorial/sim.md

 To read more about available options see API docs for [`Scenario`](@ref) function.

-It is necessary to mention that `scenario0` and `scenario1` after creation are not parts of `p` platform.
-To add them into storage we can use the following syntax.
+It is necessary to mention that `scenario0` and `scenario1` are not automatically loaded to the `Platform` `p`.
+To add them into `p` one can use the following syntax.

 ```julia
 # push all into `scenarios` dictionary
 add_scenarios!(p, [:scn0 => scenario0, :scn1 => scenario1])
 ```

-where `:scn0` and `:scn` are identifiers for the scenarios in the dictionary.
+where `:scn0` and `:scn` are identifiers of the scenarios.

-As it can be seen now the model includes them.
+Now the model includes both of them.

 ```julia
 p